appwrite/rfc/006-adjusting-to-support-heroku.md

 [design-proposal]: #design-proposal

 ### Introduce new environment variable to disable stats
-Should introduce a new environment variable _APP_STATS, default value is **enabled** and can be set to **disabled** to disable the stats, enabling user to completely drop influxdb/telegraph without any errors
+Should introduce a new environment variable _APP_USAGE_STATS, default value is **enabled** and can be set to **disabled** to disable the stats, enabling user to completely drop influxdb/telegraph without any errors.
+More on this is described in [Disable Usage Stats RFC](https://github.com/appwrite/rfc/blob/main/007-disable-usage-stats.md)

 ### Introduce external storage support
 Should introduce new environment variables for storage service config.